 The University Benefits Office will send a packet of materials at the time the appointment begins.
 This will include rates, information, and an enrollment form to complete and return.
 Information on the plans can also be reviewed at the insurance section of this web site.

 Any Research Intern who has taxable income may participate in these accounts.
 For more information on them, along with the advantages of participating and the enrollment process, go to "Spending Accounts" on the Benefits web site A-Z search.

 Research Interns are covered by Workers' Compensation.

-Research Interns who are U.S. citizens are required to participate in the Iowa Public Employees' Retirement System (IPERS) retirement plan.
+Research Interns who are U.S. citizens or lawful permanent residents are required to participate in the Iowa Public Employees' Retirement System (IPERS) retirement plan.
 The employee will be required to contribute 5.78% of their salary; while the University will contribute 8.67%.
 This deduction will automatically be deducted from the monthly paycheck on a pre-tax basis.
 IPERS will send more information along with a beneficiary designation form.
 The form should be returned to either IPERS or to the University Benefits Office.
 For further information on IPERS, go to www.ipers.org.

 Upon termination of their appointment, if an individual does not continue as a regular State of Iowa employee, they may request a refund of their contribution in one of two ways.
 If the appointment is less than six months, they should contact the University Benefits Office for a "Wage Adjustment Request."
 If the appointment is greater than six months, they should complete an IPERS refund form, which can be found at the above website or by calling 800-622-3849.
 This refund form provides the option of either rolling over the funds into another retirement plan or receiving a lump sum payment.
 If the individual chooses to receive a payment, they will be liable for state and federal taxes along with a 10% tax penalty for withdrawal prior to age 59-1/2.